Halving the Cost of Quantum Algorithms with Randomization: Preliminaries

 \subsection{Polynomial Approximations to Smooth Functions}

 As emphasized above, the utility of QSP lies in generating matrix functions without the need to unitarily diagonalize the underlying matrix.
-Specifically, QSP enables the approximation of a matrix function $F(A)$, while remaining agnostic to the eigenvalues of $A$.
-This is achieved by selecting a polynomial approximation to the target function $P(x) \approx F(x)$ and implementing $P(A)$ with QSP, where the accuracy of this approximation can be tuned by increasing the degree of $P(x)$.
+Specifically, QSP enables the approximation of a matrix function $F(A) \approx P(A)$ by a polynomial $P(A)$, where the accuracy of this approximation can be tuned by increasing the degree of $P(x)$.
 Because the cost of a QSP-based algorithms scales with the polynomial degree, their complexity rests on results in approximation theory.

-To make this connection concrete, let us consider a few examples encountered in QSP-based algorithms.
-First, consider the decaying exponential function $ e^{-\beta (x+1)}$ for a parameter $\beta>0$, rescaled so that $\| e^{-\beta (x+1)} \|_{[-1,1]} = 1$.
+To make this connection concrete, consider the decaying exponential function $ e^{-\beta x}$ for a parameter $\beta>0$.
 In QSP, this function is employed to prepare thermal states and estimate partition functions at inverse temperature $\beta$~\cite{Gily_n_2019}.
-It is well established that $ e^{-\beta (x+1)}$ can be approximated to within additive error $\epsilon$ over $x\in[-1,1]$ by a polynomial of degree $d = O(\sqrt{\beta} \log(1/\epsilon))$~\cite{Gily_n_2019, low2017hamiltonian}.
-As anticipated, the degree increases with decreasing error $\epsilon$ and increasing $\beta$.
+It is well established that $ e^{-\beta x}$ can be approximated to within additive error $\epsilon$ over $x\in[-1,1]$ by a polynomial of degree $d = O(\sqrt{\beta} \log(1/\epsilon))$~\cite{Gily_n_2019, low2017hamiltonian}.
+Similarly, consider the error function $\text{erf}(kx)$ for a parameter $k>0$, which is used in QSP to approximate the step function by selecting a large $k$ and is applicable to ground state preparation~\cite{Lin_2020, Dong_2022}.
+Prior work has proven that $\text{erf}(kx)$ can be approximated to within additive error $\epsilon$ by a polynomial of degree $d = O(k \log(1/\epsilon))$~\cite{Gily_n_2019, low2017hamiltonian}.
+In both cases, the degree grows with decreasing error and increasing parameters $\beta$ or $k$.